 The Horsham Preservation & Historic Association (HPHA) is dedicated to identifying, studying, preserving and protecting the historical heritage, buildings and artifacts of Horsham area.

 HPHA is a member of PANO, the Pennsylvania Association of Nonprofit Organizations.
-In 2014 we are beginning the process of certification under PANO's Standard's for Excellence program.

 President - Tim Kalnajs is a carpenter/contractor with an interest in older buildings and the history of the area .. and horses.
 He lives in an older home in Horsham.

 Secretary - open

 Treasurer -Maryanne Sweriduk is an Assistant Vice President and Branch Manager of Beneficial Bank in Hatboro (Rosemore Shopping Center).
 In addition to her work with HPHA, she is also president of the Friends of the Horsham Library.

 George Felbin, member since 1998, Registered Architect in Pennsylvania and New Jersey since 1963.
 University of Pennsylvania degree in Architecture.
 Member of National Council of Architectural Registration Boards.
 Chairman of the Horsham Historical Advisory Commission, and the owner of an Historic home in Horsham.

 Peter Choate Past president and member since 1997.
 University of Delaware, BA in American History.
 He is a retired computer business systems owner and entrepreneur, and serves as Executive Director of HPHA.